-If you're shopping for a speaker on a tight budget, it can feel like you have to make a lot of sacrifices in terms of performance.
+If you're shopping for a budget-friendly speaker, it can feel like you have to make many sacrifices in terms of performance.
 However, speakers have increasingly improved their features while keeping prices fairly low.
-Although they tend to have a simple design and small size, many affordable speakers are still able to deliver clear vocals.
+Although they tend to have a simple design and small size, many affordable speakers can still deliver clear vocals.
 Some speakers even have companion apps that offer additional controls and features, built-in voice assistants, and Bluetooth connectivity for more portability.

 Our recommendations above are what we think are currently the best cheap speakers for most people.
 We factor in the price (a cheaper speaker wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no speakers that are difficult to find or almost out of stock everywhere).

 If you'd like to do the work of choosing yourself, here's the list of all our speaker reviews under $100.
 Be careful not to get too caught up in the details.
 While no speaker is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.